snimmagadda1/rxjs-samples/README.md

 npm run dev
 ```

-The example will be accessible on your local host the default port of <http://localhost:5173>.
+The example will be accessible on your local host at the default port of <http://localhost:5173>.

 ## Contents